Hello World [C]

 if (!MyDataModel_downcastMut(&data, &d)) {

-// You could debug here
+// You could debug here. _delete is safe on this failure

 return AzUpdate_DoNothing;